mongodb/specifications/source/uri-options/uri-options.rst

 ------------------------

-Each of the "insecure" TLS options (i.e. "tlsInsecure", "tlsAllowInvalidHostnames", "tlsAllowInvalidCertificates", and "tlsDisableOCSPEndpointCheck") default to the more secure option when TLS is enabled.
+Each of the "insecure" TLS options (i.e. "tlsInsecure", "tlsAllowInvalidHostnames", "tlsAllowInvalidCertificates", "tlsDisableOCSPEndpointCheck", and "tlsDisableCertificateRevocationCheck") default to the more secure option when TLS is enabled.
 In order to be backwards compatible with existing driver behavior, neither TLS nor authentication is enabled by default.

 **Future Work**
 ---------------